Mathematics (MATH)

 MATH 39100-39200 Independent Study: Mathematics (LA)

 Individual study of selected subjects extending the student's mathematical knowledge.
+Does not fulfill a required mathematics elective.
 This course may be repeated for credit for different studies.
-Does not fulfill a required mathematics elective.
-Prerequisites: MATH 27000 with a grade of C- or better.
+Prerequisites: Any MATH course at the 300-level (may be taken concurrently).
 (IRR)

 Attributes: UND